econrad003/music-abc/README.md

 The first header (X:) is the index number 1.
 The remaining headers are data about the song, including title, time signature (4/4) and key (G).
 The last two are the music.
 The quoted string are the guitar chords "G", "C" and "D" - fancier chords like "D7" and "Dm", and "Dsus2" are also available.
 The rest of the music are notes.
 (CDEFGAB cover middle C to B above middle C, and cdefgab cover the next octave.
 Since the key is G, F and f represent F-sharp.
 For other octaves and accidentals, consult the ABC standard.)

 ABC 2.1 standard: http://abcnotation.com/wiki/abc:standard:v2.1

+Updates:
+  8 Apr 2020 - added transcriptions from the Malchair musical manuscript.
+(Music representing about 30-4 pages of the 134-page MS, plus notes are contained in the transcriptions.)